Introduction to RAD Model

 - Deployment and Maintenance – Once testing is done, the product could be deployed on the server.
 A deployed project generally requires maintenance and maybe an addition of a few extra features.

-Advantages of the RAD Model
+Advantages and Disadvantages of the RAD Model

 Few of the important advantages of this model are listed as follows:

 - Rapid development of the product.

 - Repetitive review during development.

 - Integration of reusable components at an initial level hence saves effort in spite of not adding bigger modules.

 - Constructive feedback.